Kenny Laguna

-Kenneth Benjamin Laguna is an American songwriter, record producer, and musician, best known for his work with Joan Jett.
+Kenneth Benjamin Laguna is an American songwriter, record producer, and musician, best known for his work with rock singer Joan Jett.

 Biography

 Laguna was born in Greenwich Village, New York City, United States, and started playing piano at high school dances from the age of twelve.
 In the late 1960s, he worked as a songwriter and producer with Super K Productions, established at Buddah Records by producers Jerry Kasenetz and Jeffry Katz, writing songs for such acts as Tony Orlando, The Ohio Express and The Lemon Pipers, often in association with writers Bo Gentry, Bobby Bloom and Ritchie Cordell.
 Laguna played keyboards for a time with Tommy James and the Shondells, and played on their 1968 hit single "Mony Mony"; he also played keyboards on the second Ohio Express album, Yummy Yummy.
 Some other credits that Laguna can be seen on include playing on and singing background vocals for "Simon Says", "Goody Goody Gumdrops", "Indian Giver", and most of the 1910 Fruitgum Company's record 1 2 3 Red Light, playing on "Gimme Gimme Good Lovin" by the Crazy Elephant, The Lemon Pipers' "Green Tambourine", as well as "This Magic Moment" and "Walkin' in the Rain" by Jay and the Americans.

-One of his most successful writing credits is the tune "Groovin' with Mr. Bloe", originally a throwaway B-side for Tony Orlando's group Wind.
-The tune was covered in the UK by studio musicians calling themselves Mr. Bloe, and reached #2 on the UK singles chart in 1970.
-The original version was reissued in 1970 with "Are You Nuts?" on the B-side, and credited to Cool Heat charted in the U.S. peaking at #89 on the Billboard Hot 100.
+One of his most successful writing credits is the tune "Groovin' With Mr. Bloe", originally a throwaway B-side for Tony Orlando's group Wind.
+The tune was covered in the UK by studio musicians calling themselves Mr. Bloe, and reached No. 2 on the UK singles chart in 1970.
+The original version was reissued in 1970 with "Are You Nuts?" on the B-side, and credited to Cool Heat charted in the U.S. peaking at No. 89 on the Billboard Hot 100.
 Laguna also worked on the soundtrack of the Andy Warhol film Lonesome Cowboys, and worked as a producer in Los Angeles with singers Darlene Love and Bill Medley, formerly of The Righteous Brothers.
 He played or sang on more than 50 Billboard Top 40 hits by 1972.